davew-msft/MLOps-E2E/Lab43/README.md

 Now open [amls-automl-continuous-retraining.ipynb](amls-automl-continuous-retraining.ipynb).

-Execute each of the cells, changing any parameters as needed.
+Execute each of the cells, changing any parameters as needed.  **This notebook is not 100% working code.
+It shows the basic scaffolding.
+You may need to make some slight modifications.
+As always, let me know if I can help.**